gaurav38/SE/slides/talk1.md

 The ziffness of dorkies must:

-- Eat eggs
+- Eat vegetables
-- Drink coffee
+- Drink milk

 # In the evening